 Once you’ve chosen a type of container to use for your garden, it’s time to determine how much you can plant in it.
 You won’t want your plants to be overcrowded.
 A 10” to 12” pot is able to hold three to six plants, while a 14” to 16” pot is capable of holding four to eight plants and a 16” to 20” pot is ideal for six to twelve plants.

 You’ll want to add rocks to the bottom of your container garden before you add soil or plants.
 The rocks will help with drainage.
 You’ll also want to opt for potting soil, which helps containers drain and hold moisture.
-This is important because containers aren’t able to retain moisture as good as traditional soil.
+This is important because containers aren’t able to retain moisture as well as traditional soil.
 Container gardens also tend to get hotter during the day.

 Since container gardens do dry out more easily, it also means you’ll need to water them more frequently.
 They should be watered at least daily.
 It’s ideal to water your container garden in the morning.
 But you’ll want to check again in the evening.
 If the first inch of soil is dry, then you’ll want to water your container plants a second time.